FamilySearch/GEDCOM/attribute-event-requests/INDI-attribute.md

 Related proposals include

 - Ethnicity: ethnicities typically have some geographic association, but generally much larger and less fine-grained than a heimat
+- Nationality: generally broader than heimat in what region it covers
 - Tribe: members of a tribe may share a heimat, but tribes may be defined by other characteristics too
 - Clan: members of a clan may share a heimat, but clans may be defined by other characteristics too
 - Affiliation: a person with a given heimat needn't have any affiliation with others with the same heimat